Transatlantic tunnel: Modern research

-Robert H. Goddard, the father of rocketry, was issued two of his 214 patents for the idea.
+Robert H. Goddard, the father of rocketry, was issued 2 of his 214 patents for the idea.

 Arthur C. Clarke mentioned intercontinental tunnels in his 1946 short story Rescue Party and again in his 1956 novel The City and the Stars.
 Harry Harrison's 1975 novel Tunnel Through the Deeps (also published as A Transatlantic Tunnel, Hurrah!) describes a vacuum/maglev system on the ocean floor.

 The April 2004 issue of Popular Science suggests that a transatlantic tunnel is more feasible than previously thought, and without major engineering challenges.
-It compares it favorably with laying transatlantic pipes and cables, but with a cost of 88 to 175 billion dollars.
+It compares it favorably with laying transatlantic pipes and cables, but with a cost of $88 to 175 billion.
 In 2003, the Discovery Channel's show Extreme Engineering aired a program, titled "Transatlantic Tunnel", which discussed the proposed tunnel concept in detail.